carpentries/instructor-training/_episodes/02-novice.md

 > ## Manuals vs. Tutorials
 >
-> What's the difference between a manual and a tutorial?
+> In the Etherpad, describe the difference between a manual and a tutorial in terms of
-> (Think in terms of the differences between novices and competent practitioners.)
+> the differences between novices and competent practitioners.
 > Can one document do a good job of being both?
+> This discussion should take about 5 minutes.
 {: .discussion}

 This is one of the reasons software documentation is so often frustrating.